devplayer0/fyp/report.md

 performance.
 This is primarily due to the fact that assembly language programs are usually written with high-performance in mind.
-Additionally, other aspects of a program's grading (aside from correctness) such as maintainability are somewhat more difficult to anaylse, given that assembly programs have very little structure.
+Additionally, other aspects of a program's grading (aside from correctness) such as maintainability, are somewhat more difficult to anaylse, given that assembly programs have very little structure.
 Dynamic or runtime performance analysis is also used over static analysis for the same reason.

-Performance is also not trivial to analyse, as the performance of a program is not as simple as running a stopwatch until a program finishes.
-Factors such as the platform used and interference from other programs can have an impact on such a measurement, for a start.
+Performance is also not trivial to analyse, since measurement is not as simple as running a stopwatch until a program finishes.
+Factors such as the platform used and interference from other programs can have an impact on such a metric, for a start.
 It can also be difficult to compare two programs solely based on their run time, even if perfectly accurate.
 A program that runs twice as slowly as another might not be twice as poorly written.

 The final product should be able to facilitate grading assignments in Introduction to Computing.
 This will include testing against specific assignments given in the modules.
-In order to work in the real world, the system will also need to integrate with Submitty.
 It's worth noting that the Introduction to Computing modules focus on writing programs to run on a microcontroller.
 At time of writing, this is specifically an STMicroelectronics STM32F4xx-based board (featuring an ARM Cortex-M4 core).